An itemised funeral quote: hands sorting funeral paperwork in a folder

 This is general information, not advice.
 Always request an itemised quote before signing anything.

-Two different numbers for the same question
+Different numbers for the same question

 These are different measurements of different things.
 Combining them produces a misleading number.
 Throughout this guide, we keep them separate.